edvargas/study/awsStudy.md

     - Security groups are acting as a "firewall" on EC2 instances, they regulate:
         - Access to Ports
         - Authorised IP ranges - IPv4 or IPv6
-        - Cotrol of inbound network (from other to the instance)
+        - Control of inbound network (from other to the instance)
         - Control of outbound network (from the instance to other)
     - Security group can be attached to multiple instances
-    - Locked down to a region /VPC combination
+    - Locked down to a region / VPC combination
     - Does live "outside" the EC2 - if traffic is blocked the EC2 instance won't see it
     - It's good to maintain one separate security group for SSH access
     - If your application is not accessible (time out), then it's a security group issue